jugglinmike/results-interpreter/README.md

 ### Output: `summary` object

-The stream emits a single `data` event with a `summary` object.
+Once results interpretation is complete (and after a new whitelist file has been created--see below), the stream will define a `summary` property with an object value.
 This object contains information about the test results.

 - The following properties contain arrays of testIDs which satisfy
   expectations: